 When impatience is ruling your life

 The will to conceive is so strong that it can become obsessive.
 For some, it even ends up hurting the relationship with the partner who soon becomes a simple donor.
-The lover and friend that he was is suddenly less important and as soon as the “right moment” comes, we almost force him to stop the press and jump in bed.
+The lover and friend that he was is suddenly less important and as soon as the “right moment” comes, we force him to stop whatever he is doing and jump in bed.

 Your attitude towards yourself

 Guilt may get to you when you cannot get pregnant.
 You can also feel guilty because you cannot fulfill your partner’s desire to have a child.
 This situation generates tensions in many couples and you need a lot of love and communication to resist this stressful situation.